HowToDoInJava

 $ java –classpath .;C:\dependency\framework.jar MyApp

-4. How to Find and Print CLASSPATH Value
+4. Print Current CLASSPATH Value

-Anytime you wish to verify all path entries in CLASSPATH variable, you can verify using echo command.
+Anytime you wish to verify all path entries in CLASSPATH variable, you can verify using the echo command.

 //Windows